OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

     monitor('start conversation', promise);
 }
 	```
-	The sip of the target user must be retrieved and placed into a string array.
+	The SIP of the target user must be retrieved and placed into a string array.
 A container must be provided so the conversation control knows where to paint the control to.
 In this example, we create a div with the SIP set to the container ID and append it as a child to the #conversations DIV.

 2. Copy the **conversationHandler()** method into `Home.js`: